gohugoio/hugo/content/content-management/_index.md

 ---
 title: "Content Management"
 linktitle: "Content Management"
-description: An introduction to how Hugo expects you to organize your content.
+description: An introduction to how Hugo helps you manage content.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01